Mojofliper/gearup-ro-rentals/docs/PLATFORM_FLOW.md

 - Location (Romanian counties dropdown)
 - Phone Number (optional, for future SMS verification)

+**Note**: SMS verification is planned for future implementation.
+Currently, only email verification is required.

 **Role Selection:**
 - `renter` - Can only rent gear
 - `lender` - Can only list gear